 A public access defibrillator (PAD) is fitted in the porch at the Portal Hall.
 This equipment is available for members of the public to use in the event of an emergency where someone is in cardiac arrest.
 The Parish Council is responsible for its upkeep.
+Another defibrillator is installed at the Sports Club, but is only available when the Sports Club is open.

 What is a defibrillator?